yyu233/StudyNote/Work/Gain.md

 5. Generally, for a simple input, the more specialized a command utility is, the faster it is for processing the input.
 It also depends on if we pipeline the command utility.
 Time complexity matters with large inputs.
 6. Leave contact information and version number to let other team easily identify the owner and the responsiblity of the file.
 7. Think about all possible combination of the right hand value of an input.
 For example, a char could be alphabet, digit, symbols and etc. Does your implementation handle all possible combination correctly without breaking the program?
+8. Why do we use a variable?
+(For reference: to memorize a value temporarily.
+For substitution: to eliminate error when value is invoked in many places.)

 Demo:
 1. Check voice volume and connection.
 Make sure other people can hear you and read your screen.